Water-Wiki/Water-Wiki/README.md

 > 7. Copy "ibdata1" file from "data_old" folder
 > 8. Paste into "data" folder and replace

-3. Rename the folder you cloned to
+2. Rename the folder you cloned to
 > htdocs

-4. Delete "htdocs" folder inside the "xampp" folder and replace it with the cloned "htdocs" folder
+3. Delete "htdocs" folder inside the "xampp" folder and replace it with the cloned "htdocs" folder
-5. Type localhost using any browser and begin the program inside Main.php.
+4. Type localhost using any browser and begin the program inside Main.php.

 ## And you should be all set!

 ## Adding dummy data
-1. Run dummyData.sql in MySQL after creating the databases needed to hold the data
+2 Methods

+1. Fast and preset data

+>- Locate "SQL Starter Execution" in clone folder or on Github repository and copy its content
+>- When XAMPP is started, enter "localhost/phpmyadmin" into your browser
+>- Locate "SQL" on one of the top tabs and paste the content
+>- Press go to start execution

+2. Slow and random data generator
 > The script creates
 >- 50 users in sequence
 >- 50 badges randomly assigned to users